The general conditions for the provision of services and goods in the department are:

-Protective Data Security Standard means any standard issued under Part 4 of the Privacy and Data Protection Act 2014 (Vic).
+Protective Data Security Standard means any standard issued under Part 4 of the Privacy and Data Protection Act 2014 (External link) (Vic).

-Public Sector Employee has the same meaning as in the Public Administration Act 2004 (Vic).
+Public Sector Employee has the same meaning as in the Public Administration Act 2004 (External link) (Vic).

 Purchase Order means any form of order or acknowledgment from the department for the provision of the Services and supply of Goods which incorporates these Conditions.

 Rates means the rates (whether charged on an hourly, daily, weekly or other time-related basis) payable to the Supplier for the provision of the Services.

 Services means the Services (or any of them) specified in the Purchase Order.

 Specification means the specifications to which the Goods and Services must comply, as set out in the Purchase Order or as otherwise incorporated in the Agreement.

 Supplier Code of Conduct means any code in relation to the practices of the Supplier issued by the Department from time to time.

 Time for Delivery means the date and, where relevant, the time specified in the Purchase Order (or such other date or time as may be agreed in writing) by or on which delivery of the Goods must be effected by the Supplier.